 Home Equity Loan or Home Equity Line of Credit (HELOC)

 There are several advantages to taking out a home equity loan or home equity line of credit (HELOC) to finance a $25,000 home renovation.
-They often have lower interest rates which make borrowing money for a home improvement project more affordable, according to Cohn.
+They often have lower interest rates, which make borrowing money for a home improvement project more affordable, according to Cohn.

 Home equity loans offer you a lump sum, fixed payments, and a set repayment term, while a HELOC may have a variable interest rate and repeated borrowing is allowed.
 With both options, you can usually borrow up to 85% of your home’s value, too, minus the balance you owe on your mortgage.
-HELOCs tend to have a 10-year interest-only period, which Cohn explained may help make monthly payments initially very low.
+HELOCs tend to have a 10-year interest-only period, which Cohn said may help make monthly payments initially very low.

 If you’re approved for a HELOC for up to $25,000, you can draw from that line of credit whenever you need to.
-For example, initially you may only need $2,000 to give the contractor for the down payment.
-After that, it may turn out that you don’t actually need the full $25,000.
+For example, initially, you may only need $2,000 to give the contractor for the down payment.
+After that, it may turn out you don’t actually need the full $25,000.
 If the total project came to $20,000, for example, you won’t have to pay back anything more than that—or any associated interest on the remaining line of credit.